diku-its/e2024/assignments/assignment4.md

 ## Short answer questions

-1. What is a default-deny firewall rulesets, and which security principle relates to it?
+1. What is a default-deny firewall ruleset, and which security principle relates to it?

 2. Can a host firewall block malware from communicating from an infected computer back to its controller on the internet?